RahulSandhu/jekyll-website/README.md

 ## 🎓 Acknowledgements

-- Developed as part of the High Performance and Distributed Computing course of the Master in Health Data Science at Universitat Rovira i Virgili (URV)
+- Developed as part of the High Performance and Distributed Computing course in the Master in Health Data Science program at Universitat Rovira i Virgili (URV)

 </div>